jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 ```

 This is a very coupled solution.
 If you want to add some other action,
 you have to edit the bind code or just duplicate it all.
-If you don't,
+If you don&rsquo;t,
-your only option is to test for buttonClicked and you may lose that new
+your only option is to test for `buttonClicked` and you may lose that new
-action because the buttonClicked variable may be false and your new code
+action because the `buttonClicked` variable may be false and your new code
 may never be executed.

 We can do much better using deferreds (for simplification sake, the